Teamfight Tactics – best TFT set 2 comps [9.22]

 Teamfight Tactics - best TFT set 2 comps [9.22]

-A new season in Teamfight Tactics means that we’ve somehow got a whole bunch of brand new champions and items.
+The new season in Teamfight Tactics is in full swing and there will be another patch coming very soon.
+If you’ve not played TFT in a while, there’s a whole bunch of brand new champions and items.
 Putting them all together in one coherent TFT comp might be a little trickier as you’ve now got to contend with elements, as well as the fact that everything is new again.
 So with the new beginning, we thought we’d once again bring you the TFT best comps list for the current patch – 9.22.

 TFT set 2 comps [9.22] guide